Fly Your Ideas competition

 Airbus inspires the next generation to innovate for the future of aviation

-Airbus is challenging students to develop innovative ideas for aviation’s future with the launch of the fourth edition of its global competition: Fly Your Ideas 2015.
+Airbus is challenging students to develop innovative ideas for aviation’s future with the fourth edition of its global competition: Fly Your Ideas 2015.

 Fly Your Ideas is a biennial contest which provides a unique opportunity for students to work together in diverse teams to stretch their imaginations and consider how to reinvent the norms associated with air travel – from incremental changes to completely reconsidering the aircraft industry as we know it today.